Start a Campus Chapter

 Mission

-Sustained Dialogue develops leaders able to transform differences into the strong relationships essential to effective decision-making, democratic governance, and peace.
+Sustained Dialogue develops leaders able to transform differences into the strong relationships essential to equitable decision-making, democratic governance, and peace.

 Skip to content